achaacha/Classical-Musicians-Overhaul/README.md

 - (Experimental) Duets for Other Instruments and Piano
 - Harpsichord???
 - New Aspirations!
-- Whim: Play Piano based on moods
+- Whim: Play (music profession of choice) based on moods
 - Revamp Serenades
 - Shoutout to TwoSetViolin for violins
 - Have venues hire you as a performer
 - Twinkle Twinkle Little Star “Level Reflection” (unlocks at level 2), TTS changes based on skill.

-# Fleshing Out Ideas and First to do on the Agenda

-- Watch a live Recital
-  - Sims will either set up an event to either perform Live OR watch live performance.
-  - New venue type!
-Get to choose between formal or normal outfits only!
+(Piano only)
+- Opera performances (For players who have the expansion pack that allows singing)
+- Orchestra!!!
+(Look into how jobs are called, see if there is a way to call multiple sims for one job)

 # If they are watching a performance live: